-We are eagerly anticipating the 3rd annual Tour de Lavender Metric Century and Family Fun Ride this coming weekend.
+We are eagerly anticipating the 3rd annual Tour de Lavender Metric Century and Family Fun Ride this coming weekend, August 1-2, 2015.
 As a registered rider (If not, register here: Go to Registration), we want to provide you with the following updates and information.

 Both rides begin at the Boys & Girls Club, 400 W Fir Street in Sequim.
 The Metric Century check-in begins at 7 AM on Saturday and continues through 1 PM.
 Ride support extends through 5 PM on Saturday.

 The Family Fun Ride check-in runs from 10 AM to 1 PM on Saturday and again on Sunday.
 (If you are part of a group or family that is participating in both rides, you are welcome to start as early as 7 AM on Saturday.)

 Please be sure to bring some form of ID with you when you check in at the registration table.

 Pre-ordered ride jerseys and t-shirts as well as your complimentary cap/t-shirt, swag, maps, and turn-by-turn directions may all be picked up at the registration table.
 A limited number of jerseys and t-shirts will also available for purchase if you didn’t pre-order them.
 Jerseys are $90 each, t-shirts are $15 each.
 We can accept payment by credit card or cash.

 Day-of registrations are accepted, but complimentary items are available only while supplies last.

 We look forward to seeing you this weekend.